‘Pokémon Sword And Shield’ next expansion is coming next month

 Owners of the game’s expansion pass will be able to download the latest expansion on October 22.
 For those who are still yet to buy the pass, an all-in-one bundle will come packed with the base game and all post-launch content on November 6.

-In an update video from The Pokémon Company, viewers caught a first-look at The Crown Tundra and some of the new features that are set to be added.
+In a video update from The Pokémon Company, viewers caught a first-look at The Crown Tundra and some of the new features that are set to be added.
 Players will have the opportunity to explore a “snow swept expanse” that is said to contain “new faces and new adventures.”

 Upon arrival, a character known as Peony will recruit players as the leader of an expedition team to explore the island.
 The adventure will take players into Pokémon dens, previously seen in max raid battles, and face-to-face with every legendary Pokémon from past mainline entries.